opendaylight/docs/docs/developer-guide/service-function-chaining.rst

 Rules are created using appropriate iptables command.
-If the Access Control Entry (ACE) rule is MAC address related both iptables and ip6tabeles rules re issued.
+If the Access Control Entry (ACE) rule is MAC address related both iptables and IPv6 tables rules are issued.
 If ACE rule is IPv4 address related, only iptables rules are issued, same for IPv6.

 .. note::